Requirements & results

 - Familiarity with Python for testing the setup

-We advise to run the software on an Linux machine with Ubuntu (e.g. 22.04) with 4 cores and at least 32 Gb of RAM within your own datacenter.
-Required disk space in a normal hospital which has roughly 2.5Mio patients would be 500Gb.
+We advise to run the software on an Linux machine (e.g. Ubuntu 22.04, Debian stable) with 4 cores and at least 32 Gb of RAM within your own datacenter.
+Required disk space in a normal hospital which has roughly 2.5Mio patients would be 200Gb.
 Such a setup is able to anonymize/pseudonymize about 4000000 text records per day.

 The webapps of project blackbar can be deployed behind an Apache webserver.
-Make sure you have an SSL certificate for your server and an (internal) URL where you want to host the apps.
+Make sure you have an SSL certificate for your server and an (internal) URL where you want to host the apps and make sure you create a client for integrated OIDC authentication more info and provide the SSL certificates of the servers of the database with the documents.

 Steps to get started